walkermatt/gridref-web/README.md

 ## Usage

-To start a local web server for development you can either eval the commented out forms at the bottom of `web.clj` from your editor or launch from the command line:
+To start a local web server for development you can use ring:

-    $ lein run -m gridref-web.web
+    $ lein ring server-headless

-## Todo

-* HTML escape angle brackets in HTML with YAML body?